 The University of Reading provides learning support for local students through the library, which, across its three sites, holds over a million volumes, subscribes to around 4,000 current periodicals.
 Students currently have no access to the University of Reading computers.
-It is a requirement of the course that students have personal access to a computer with internet facilities, both for UCEM's website and for the wealth of internet technical information.
+Since the majority are based overseas, this is not really relevant.
+It is a requirement of the course that students have personal access to a computer.

-Within UCEM, further support is provided by direct email contact with subject tutors, web-based discussion forums through the use of a VLE and the provision of lecture notes and assignment answers on UCEM's website.
-There is a Course Adviser to offer advice on the choice of modules within the programme.
-The course administrators, Student Services staff and tutors (as appropriate) provide pastoral care.
+Within UCEM, further support is provided by direct email contact with subject tutors, Web based discussion forums including other electronic resources and the provision of lecture notes and assignment outline answers via the VLE.
+There is a Programme Leader to offer advice on the choice of modules within the programme.
+The programme administrators, Student Services Staff and tutors (as appropriate) provide pastoral care.
 Text books, DVDs and CDs are currently provided to support the study material.